Reading Room Policies

 - Handbags must be closed and placed on the floor.

 - Handle library materials with clean, dry hands; staff will provide gloves as appropriate.
+Hands should be washed and thoroughly dried before each entry to a reading room.

 - Do not mark pages or write on paper laid on top of a book.